gardener/gardener/docs/usage/reversed-vpn-tunnel.md

 With bonding, there are 2 possible routing paths, ensuring that there is at least one routing path intact even if one `vpn-seed-server` pod and one `vpn-shoot` pod are unavailable at the same time.

-As it is not possible to use multipath routing, one routing path must be configured explicitly.
+As it is not possible to use multi-path routing, one routing path must be configured explicitly.
 For this purpose, the `path-controller` script is running in another side-car of the kube-apiserver pod.
 It pings all shoot-side VPN clients regularly every few seconds.
 If the active routing path is not responsive anymore, the routing is switched to the other responsive routing path.